 If you're trying to find cheap car insurance it really does pay to shop around.
-Because while the cost of accident repairs and personal injury claims is pushing car insurance premiums up, competition for your premium keeps price rises in check.
+Because while the cost of accident repairs and personal injury claims can push car insurance premiums up, competition for your premium keeps price rises in check.

-Policy benefits can offer peace of mind, so it's worth checking whether a policy provides a courtesy car while yours is being repaired, or offers the cover you need for driving in Europe.
-Help with the recovery of uninsured losses, which could include your out of pocket expenses following an accident, is another useful benefit to look out for.
+Check whether a policy provides a courtesy car while yours is being repaired, or offers the cover you need for driving in Europe.
+Help with the recovery of uninsured losses, which could include your out of pocket expenses following an accident, is another useful benefit.
 Once you've considered the benefits a policy offers, always check the compulsory excesses before accepting a quote.

 If you're looking for a reduction on your next car insurance premium, then the way you drive can help.
 Stay within the speed limit – a speeding ticket is likely to increase your premium.
 And if you reduce the annual mileage on your vehicle, perhaps by cutting back on journeys or using other forms of transport, you are likely to cut your premium as well.

 Avoid parking your car on the street at night.
 Keeping it on a drive is preferable, but use the garage if you have one and lock it at night – the extra security could bring a discount on your premium.